ebarojas/RI5C/README.md

 # RI5C: Smart Contract Analysis Tool
-## Python3 - NetworkX – BigQuery - SigmaJS implementation of an easy to use, simple framework to measure the health of smart contracts in Ethereum using network analysis.
+## Python3 - NetworkX – BigQuery - SigmaJS implementation of an easy to use, simple framework to navigate smart contracts in Ethereum using network analysis, a network based blockchain navigator.

-First implementation will use NetworkX: https://github.com/networkx/networkx, Pandas, Maplotlib and Python-Louvain for simple community arranging. **Some work is missing, but this can already produce interesting network analyses**
+This implementation uses NetworkX: https://github.com/networkx/networkx, Pandas, Maplotlib, SigmaJS and Python-Louvain for simple community arranging. **Some work is missing, but this can already produce interesting network analyses**

 ## Motivation
-Due to the public nature of transaction data on blockchain based financial systems, it is possible to model these systems as a network and analyze its structure to provide and define whether the different variables that emerge in the transaction history of ERC20 tokens can be used to correlate the health of the system and therefore propose a risk coefficient that quantifies how active the token is, how distributed it is and inferr how likely it is to respond to contagion and how stable the price is.
+Due to the public nature of transaction data on blockchain based financial systems, it is possible to model these systems as a network and analyze its structure to provide and define whether the different variables that emerge in the transaction history of ERC20 tokens can be used to correlate the health of the system and therefore propose a risk coefficient that quantifies how active the token is, how distributed it is and infer how likely it is to respond to contagion and how stable the price is.

 ## Quick start
 As is standard everything you need is in ```requirements.txt```.